jrsconfitto/jrsconfitto.github.io/about.md

 ![or jamie](/public/img/jamie.jpg)

 i'm currently attempting to be the nicest person on the internet... for some reason i doubt i'll succeed.
+If you want a special bio, [try this one](/james).

 ## Find me around Rochester